lupyuen/pinetime-rust-mynewt/rust/app/src/gotk3.md

 ![GTK3 Go App with VSCodium and Manjaro Xfce on Pinebook Pro](https://lupyuen.github.io/images/gotk3-pinebook.png)

-_GTK3 Go App with VSCodium and Manjaro Xfce on Pinebook Pro_
+_GTK+ 3 Go App with VSCodium and Manjaro Xfce on Pinebook Pro_

 Creating desktop apps on Linux doesn't have to be hard...
 Let's build __[GTK+ 3](https://www.gtk.org/) apps in [Go](https://golang.org/)__ with the __[`gotk3`](https://github.com/gotk3/gotk3)__ library!

-Read on to find out how we install the GTK3 Go tools to build desktop apps on __Manjaro, Arch Linux, Ubuntu and Debian__.
+Read on to find out how we install the GTK+ 3 Go tools to build desktop apps on __Manjaro, Arch Linux, Ubuntu and Debian__.

 The steps have been tested on...